NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The use of Smart Cables does not upgrade a configured monitor to be modular

-Examples of hardware and serial kits using Smart Cables
+Examples of configured hardware and serial kits using Smart Cables

-Actual internal hardware and system support for serial kits varies for each specific input unit or monitor
+Actual internal hardware and system support for serial kits varies for each multi-parameter unit

 There is no customer value created by time-sharing cheap connector sockets